bitfinexcom/dazaar/docs/whitepaper.md

 1. During the purchase phase, the buyer connects to the seller using a mutually authenticating handshake over an encrypted channel, first providing the public key they want to bind the subscription to and then a proof of purchase.
-This proof of purchase must be publicly verifiable for the seller, who upon successful validation, will proceed to share data.
-This verification could for example be querying a blockchain.
+This proof of purchase must be verifiable for the seller, who upon successful validation, will proceed to share data.
+This verification could for example be querying a blockchain or a payment processor API.
 A seller may choose to make purchases a one-time fee or an ongoing fee based on, for example, time or data usage.
 2. During the access phase, the buyer connects to the seller using the key pair for which they provided the public key during the registration, which the seller then verifies for having an active subscription.
 An inactive subscription